sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

 Periscope was designed around the idea of `dynamic` clusters - without any need to preconfigure queues, cluster nodes or apply capacity planning ahead.

-### How it works
+##How it works

 Periscope monitors the application progress, the number of YARN containers/resources and their allocation on nodes, queue depths, and the number of nodes and their health.
 Since we have switched to YARN a while ago (been among the first adopters) we have run an open source [monitoring project](https://github.com/sequenceiq/yarn-monitoring), based on R.
 We have been collecting metrics from the YARN Timeline server, Hadoop Metrics2 and Ambari's Nagios/Ganglia - and profiling applications and correlating with these metrics.
-One of the key findings we have found - and have applied to Periscope - was that while low level metrics are good to understand the cluster health - they might not necessarily help on making decisions when applying different SLA's on a multi-tenant cluster.
+One of the key findings we have found - and have applied to Periscope - was that while low level metrics are good to understand the cluster health - they might not necessarily help on making decisions when applying different SLAs on a multi-tenant cluster.
 Focusing on higher level building blocks as queue depth, YARN containers, etc actually brings in the same quality of service, while not being lost in low level details.
 We will follow up with examples and metrics on coming blog posts - make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).